Pursuit of Momentary Happiness: Music

 The music of the album has been described as "psych-tinged" and "garage rock-informed."
 Bitter Sweet Symphonies.co.uk described the album as containing traces of later Beatles, Led Zeppelin, Roy Orbison, hardcore punk of the late ’80s, psychedelia of the late ’70s, and Leonard Cohen.

 The first track on the album "Bellyache" was written while Burslem was living out of his car.
 He described the song as being "like the last piece of music we would ever make and that we had to put everything we had into it.
 That's where the last lyric "if you’re going for broke just make sure you don't choke" comes from."
 The song was compared to John Lennon at his rawest, "with the singer taunting some greedy fat cats reeling from their own gluttony."

-The song "Fried" was described by Burslem as being about "our unsatisfiable desire to indulge in things that aren't good for us.
-However, once you get a taste for it, it's hard to stop and it's better to fully give way to the temptation."

 The first single released from the album was the track "White Male Carnivore."
 The song was written while Burslem lived in Tokyo.
 Burslem decided to write a song from his point of view and said that "the three words which made me feel the most uncomfortable were white, male and carnivore.
 Everything currently seems reductive and polarising."
 The backing vocals in the track were compared to The Beach Boys.

 The final song on the album "This House Has No Living Room" features Jason Pierce who adds vocals and slide guitar to the track as well as John Coxon who plays piano and harmonica.
-Burslem said that he'd be happy if the song was the last piece of music he ever made.